The U.S. Food & Drug Administration (FDA) just gave seven companies the go-ahead to market generic Plavix.

-Another Plavix lawsuit has been filed on behalf of 64 Plavix patients who allege bleeding side effects.
-Plavix (clopidogrel) is a blood thinner prescribed for the prevention of blood clots and heart attacks, and has been linked to serious side effects, such as the heart attacks and strokes it is ...
+Plavix is a blood thinner prescribed for the prevention of blood clots, heart attacks, and which has been linked to serious side effects such as the heart attacks and strokes it is supposed to ...

 People who smoke cigarettes before and after receiving a total joint replacement, such as a hip replacement device or knee implant, are far more likely to endure revision surgeries on those implants than people who don’t smoke.